J-Hope's net worth: Is he the richest BTS member?

 — Beyond The Style ✼ Alex ✼ (@GetOnSwag) March 1, 2018

-For his song Daydream, the BTS rapper sported an uber-cool Saint Laurent jacket, which costs somewhere around USD 4234.
+For his song Daydream, the BTS rapper sported an uber-cool Saint Laurent jacket, which costs somewhere around USD 4234 (INR 3 lakh approx.).
 J-Hope trusts Thom Browne when it comes to picking his luxury wardrobe.
-He was seen wearing the brand’s outfit worth USD 4295 for MTV Unplugged.
+He was seen wearing the brand’s outfit worth USD 4295 (INR 3 lakh approx.) for MTV Unplugged.
 Moreover, the Louis Vuitton brand ambassador makes heads turn with his statement pieces from the brand, gracing their shows and campaigns in extravagant attires.
 One of our favourites is his abstract patchwork outfit at Louis Vuitton’s Fall 2023 Menswear Show.

-As for sneakers, J-Hope has sported a number of exquisite pairs including the limited-edition Nike x Tiffany & Co sneakers (worth around USD 400), LV trainer sneakers as well as the Dior x Air Jordan 1 Lows (retailing around USD 2000).
+As for sneakers, J-Hope has sported a number of exquisite pairs including the limited-edition Nike x Tiffany & Co sneakers (worth around USD 400 or INR 32,780.48), LV trainer sneakers as well as the Dior x Air Jordan 1 Lows (retailing around USD 2000 or INR 1 lakh approx.).

 J-Hope’s luxury closet is a testament to his exquisite fashion taste (and we lowkey won’t mind raiding his wardrobe)!